 Amanda is the Dean at the Manchester campus and held positions as Senior Lecturer and Programme Lead for LLB/GDL before her appointment.
 She has vast experience in employment law with particular expertise in discrimination and diversity.
 Previously Employment Law Head for BPP’s Professional Development faculty, she designed and presented a range of professional training courses, and now brings that knowledge to ULaw’s aspiring legal professionals.

-As tutor at the Manchester Centre, Laura teaches Civil and Criminal Litigation on the LPC, Tort Law on the LLB and GDL and Personal Injury and Clinical Negligence on the LPC.
-Laura is also the Academic Manager for the Manchester Campus and therefore one of her aims is to enhance the student experience by securing high quality teaching and making effective use of staff resource.
+Laura teaches Civil Litigation on the LPC, Tort Law on the LLB and GDL and Personal Injury and Clinical Negligence on the LPC.
+Laura is also Head of Tutors for the Manchester Campus and therefore, one of her aims is to enhance the student experience by securing high quality teaching and making effective use of staff resource.
 Laura is passionate about creating a supportive and focused learning environment.

 Judith first joined the College of Law in 1984.
 She transferred to the Manchester Centre when it opened in 2009.
 She previously worked in both the public and private sector in the Manchester area as an Employment practitioner with particular interest in Disability Discrimination.
 Judith specialises in Employment, Equity and Trusts and Dispute Resolution, teaching across a range of courses.